This specialisation explores three key areas of restitution:

 This course introduces key figures in heritage and memory studies, exploring the rise of the "heritage industry."
 It examines how (contested) art, objects, and places have become integral to cultural heritage, focusing on both modern theory and its historical origins.

-This course is recommended, but you are free to choose other courses as well.
-You will examine archives both as sources for provenance research of objects and as objects of research themselves, such as archives with colonial origins.
+In this course you will examine archives both as sources for provenance research of objects and as objects of research themselves, such as archives with colonial origins.
 You will explore how documents end up in archives.
+This course is recommended, but you are free to choose another elective.

 You will refine your thesis plan based on feedback from staff and peers to improve research questions, methodology, structure, and feasibility.
 The Master’s thesis allows you to conduct original research under supervision, with the topic chosen in consultation with your lecturer and supervisor.